Stop overpaying - start transferring money with Ogvio. Join the waitlist & grab early Rewards NOW! 🎁

 Limited Fiat Deposits & Withdrawals

 Perhaps the main con I want to mention in this MEXC review is that the exchange does have some limitations when it comes to fiat currencies.
-While it is possible to buy crypto with fiat bank transfers and credit cards (20 different fiat currencies, including USD), deposits and withdrawals are way more limited than that.
+While it is possible to buy crypto with fiat bank transfers and credit cards (50 different fiat currencies, including USD), deposits and withdrawals are way more limited than that, depending on your country of residence.

 When it comes to deposits, bank transfers are only available for EUR, while bank card is supported for USD, GBP, and EUR.
 There is even less that can be done to transfer assets the other way around.